almost/sqs-readable-stream/README.md

   (will increase by doubling for each consecutive error)
 - `maxBackoff` (default: 15000) :: Maximum time (ms) to wait for a retry
-- `stopOnQueueEmpty` (default: false) :: Controls whether it will stop (eg emit and `end` event) when the Queue is empty.
+- `stopOnQueueEmpty` (default: false) :: Controls whether it will stop (eg emit and `end` event and stop requesting new messages) when the Queue is empty.
 The default behaviour is to wait for new items forever.

 Contributing
 ------------